 Parkes radio telescope.
-Time-lapse of Parkes radio telescope rotating at night in New South Wales, Australia.
-The view is taken from the receiving antenna mounted on 3 steel supports above the dish.
-Note the human figures.
-The dish is 64 metres (210 feet) in diameter, divided into three sections.
-It has a solid steel plate from its centre to a diameter of 17 metres, a perforated aluminium plate to a diameter of 42 metres, & the rest is a mesh of galvanised steel.
-The weight of the dish is 300 tonnes.
-This radio dish is used to observe wavelengths from 5mm to 2cm.
-Parkes was completed in 1961, & in 1998 is run as part of the Australia Telescope National Facility.
+Silhouetted dish antenna of the Parkes 64-metre (210-feet) radio telescope in New South Wales, Australia.
+The collecting area of the dish is divided into three sections of differing construction.
+The dish has a solid steel plate from its centre to a diameter of 17 metres, a perforated aluminium plate to a diameter of 42 metres, and the rest consists of a mesh of galvanised steel.
+Together these sections give the dish a weight of 300 tonnes.
+This radio dish is used to observe wavelengths from 5 millimetres to 2 centimetres.
+This telescope was completed in 1961, and in 1997 is run as part of the Australia National Radio Astronomy Observatory.

 Model release not required.
 Property release not required.